-A full summary of all the proposed changes and associated impacts can be found in Annex Sections 15.3 to 15.6 below.
-This details the impact assessment which was completed for all of the IFPs where DTY DVOR is material to the procedure, or they feature on the same chart.
+A full summary of all the proposed changes and associated impacts can be found in Sections 15.3 to 15.5 below.
+This details the impact assessment which was completed for all IFPs where the DET or LAM DVOR is material to the procedure, or they feature on the same chart.
 These are summarised below: